 Gwen Riddick received her Masters of Science Degree from Baruch College, City University of New York in Industrial Labor Relations and Human Resource Management and her undergraduate degree from John Jay College of Criminal Justice.
 She is both a member of the Society of Professionals in Dispute Resolution and the Society of Human Resource Management.

-Lurie Daniel Favors is an activist and attorney with a long-standing commitment to racial and social justice.
+Lurie Daniel Favors is General Counsel at the Center for Law and Social Justice, an activist and attorney with a long-standing commitment to racial and social justice.
 Before graduating from New York University School of Law as a Root-Tilden-Kern public interest scholar, Ms. Daniel Favors co-founded Sankofa Community Empowerment, Inc., a non-profit organization designed to empower racially disenfranchised communities.
 She later co-founded Breaking the Cycle Consulting Services LLC, which specializes in creating comprehensive professional development for educators, youth education programs and family workshops designed to address the crisis in urban education through the use of culturally responsive teaching.

 Ms. Daniel Favors began her legal career as an attorney in the New York offices of Proskauer Rose LLP and Manatt Phelps and Phillips, LLP.
 She served as a law clerk in the chambers of the Honorable Sterling Johnson, Jr., in the U.S. District Court for the Eastern District of New York.
 She later founded Daniel Favors Law PLLC, a law firm that focused on economic and racial justice.